sanmue/archinstall_autoBash/README.md

   - consult the arch wiki for current info, change if necessary to the correct packages for your system, especially for NVIDIA and Intel.
   - for AMD it should work (works on my machine `;-)`)
 - Desktop Environment (optional via config, current default/only: Gnome)
-- Encryption and keyfile (each optional via config)
+- Encryption; GRUB: keyfile to autom. decrypt root partition (each optional via config)
 - Swap: partition, file or none (set via config, current default: none)
 - Zram: usage as swap (set via config, current default)
 - Virtualization support (QEMU/KVM, optional via config)

 ## Limitations
 - no seperate 'home' partition
-- only Grub bootloader
 - only Gnome Desktop Environment or no DE (optional via config)
 - no multi-boot
 - no LVM or RAID